All about Digital Eye Strain or Computer Vision Syndrome: Introduction, Causes, Symptoms, Glasses, and Treatment.

 All these rapid gaze-shifting of eyes and changing of focus require a lot of effort from eye muscles and the natural lens of the eye.

 Unlike paper, the computer screen adds flicker, glare, and varying contrast making the situation worse.
 Our eyes blink far less frequently when using a computer than we do at other times.
-This less frequent blink makes our eyes dry and blurs the vision periodically while looking at the screen.
+This less frequent blink makes our eyes dry and blurs our vision periodically while looking at the screen.

 The situation further becomes worse if we do not use eyeglasses for refractive error correction or if we use wrongly prescribed eyeglasses or contact lenses.